Bassett88/arkosR36S/Themes.md

 ES-THEME-SWITCH \
 ES-THEME-THERA_NTFS-CARBON

-For the RG351V, ArkOS comes witht he following themes preinstalled:
+For the RG351V, ArkOS comes with the following themes preinstalled:

 ES-THEME-ARKOS-CARBON \
 ES-THEME-FREEPLAY \